pkardas/notes/books/go/notes.md

 4. The Done Channel Pattern - provides a way to signal a goroutine that it's time to stop processing.
 It uses a channel to signal that it is time to exit.
 5. Using a cancel function to terminate a goroutine - return a cancellation function alongside the channel.
-6. WHen to use buffered and unbuffered channels - buffered channels are useful when you know how many goroutines you have launched, want to limit the number of goroutines you will launch, or want to limit the amount of work that is queued up.
+6. When to use buffered and unbuffered channels - buffered channels are useful when you know how many goroutines you have launched, want to limit the number of goroutines you will launch, or want to limit the amount of work that is queued up.
 7. Backpressure - systems perform better when their components limit the amount of work they are willing to perform.
 We